Adding Nodes with Galera Manager¶

 The next part of the Node Deployment Wizard, shown in the cropped screenshot below, relates to configuring the hosts.
 By default host setting are inherited from the cluster values, but you can change them for particular host here.
 If you are adding a host that is not created by Galera Manager, here you will need to provide private SSH key for Galera Manager root access to the host.
 Host defaults are explained in the Default Host Configuration section of the Deploying a Cluster in Galera Manager documentation page.

 Being able to make different choices for the host when adding nodes is particularly useful when adding nodes to an existing and running cluster.
-For example, if you’re adding temporarily a node because of an increase in traffic, you might want to use a larger server.
+For example, if you are adding temporarily a node because of an increase in traffic, you might want to use a larger server.
 To do this, you would select a different EC2 Instance Type, one with more memory and processing power.
 If you want to migrate to a new release of Linux, you can add new nodes with that choices.
 After they’ve synchronized, you could then delete the old nodes.

 Finishing Deployment